-Monteriggioni is a tiny hilltop village still entirely surrounded by mighty wall, a structure so strong and compact that actually it is more appropriate to call Monteriggioni a castle, rather than a town.
+Monteriggioni is a tiny hilltop village still entirely surrounded by a mighty wall, a structure so strong and compact that makes more appropriate to call Monteriggioni a castle, rather than a town.

-The square is overlooked by a pretty church and gives access to the tall walls, now accessible via a tall staircase that allows to reach the promenade on the top.
+The square is overlooked by a pretty church and gives access to the tall walls, now accessible via a tall staircase that allows reaching the promenade on the top.

-The views form the top are breathtaking and the whole town is so pretty and well kept, it simply belongs in a list of the most beautiful Tuscany villages.
+The views from the top are breathtaking and the whole town is so pretty and well kept, it simply belongs in a list of the most beautiful Tuscany villages.

 You can find our guide to Monteriggioni here.

-Pitigliano is one of the most unique small villages in Tuscany and in the Italy, thanks to a very peculiar position and important history.
+Pitigliano is one of the most unique small villages in Tuscany and in Italy as a whole, thanks to a very peculiar position and important history.

 This makes is exceptional as the town is made of the same rock as the hill and it looks as it it emerges from the soil.